ARRL Radiogram: Signature

 The signature of the message is the name of the person for whom the message is created (not necessarily the station of origin), and any other information that person wishes to include (such as address, telephone number, title, etc.).
 The Place-of-Origin given in the Preamble is the location of this individual.

 Words like love and regards, often associated with signatures in formal letters, are put in the text in amateur messages.

 Amateur call signs, titles, QCWA or OOTC numbers, etc., in the signature follow the name on the same line.

 Addresses for the signing party are optionally included (upon request) on subsequent lines, exactly as done in the address section, but are included only if important to the originator, message purpose, or replying.
 Since most addressees know the party from whom messages originate, most messages in daily NTS service have simple one-line signatures.

 Messages for served agencies, particularly during disasters, generally require an authorizing signature in full.
 Messages without same may be refused.
 It is important for originating stations to get full information about persons for whom messages are originated in order to be able to re-contact them should a problem arise in the delivery of their message, or if a reply is received.

 Signature op note

 An OP NOTE may be inserted after the SIGNATURE, before the end of the message, relating to reply and/or servicing matters.
 The words “OP NOTE” are used to introduce this information when transmitting the message.
-OP NOTES are optional, and are generally not considered part of the message to be delivered to the addressee.
-They are primarily for use by the handling operators.
+OP NOTEs are optional, and are generally not considered part of the message to be delivered to the addressee; they are primarily for use by the operators handling it.